-- 6.1 If the service provider is a legal entity, it shall, as an independent company, take care of the necessary registrations for itself and its staff members with respect to social security.
-If the service provider is not a legal entity, the service provider must show upon submitting the offer that he/she is affiliated to a compensation fund as a self-employed person. - 6.2 The client is not liable for social benefits (old-age and survivors' insurance, disability insurance, unemployment insurance, etc.) or other compensatory benefits, especially in the event of accident, sickness, disability or death.
+- 6.1 If the contractor is a legal entity, it shall, as an independent company, take care of the necessary registrations for itself and its staff members with respect to social security.
+If the contractor is not a legal entity, the contractor must show upon submitting the offer that he/she is affiliated to a compensation fund as a self-employed person. - 6.2 The client is not liable for social benefits (oldage and survivors' insurance, disability insurance, unemployment insurance, etc.) or other compensatory benefits, especially in the event of accident, sickness, disability or death.